 Sheltered housing is provided directly by Perth and Kinross Council and also a range of independent sector providers.
-In all cases tenants in sheltered housing are required to pay rent for the accommodation to their landlord, which covers costs such as housing management, maintenance, repairs and improvements associated with the property.
+In all cases tenants in sheltered housing are required to pay rent for the accommodation to their landlord.
+This covers costs such as housing management, maintenance, repairs, and improvements associated with the property.
 The rent level is usually based on property size and amenity.
 With regard to Council provided sheltered housing, additional accommodation related charges may be levied in the same circumstances as in mainstream Council accommodation, as per 3.2. above.

 Providers of sheltered housing in the independent sector have their own arrangements for additional property related charges (e.g. service charges for garden maintenance services).
+From 1 April 2014 Perth and Kinross Council will also be providing Retirement and Amenity Housing in addition to Sheltered Housing.